Pruitt–Igoe: Demolition

 The second, widely televised demolition of a Pruitt–Igoe building on April 21, 1972.

-In 1968, the federal Department of Housing of Urban Development (HUD) began encouraging the remaining residents to leave Pruitt–Igoe.
+In 1968, the federal Department of Housing and Urban Development (HUD) began encouraging the remaining residents to leave Pruitt–Igoe.
 A 1970 report assessed the extent of the physical damage to the buildings as "nearly unbelievable" and far worse than in the other St. Louis projects.
 Many buildings had been practically ransacked, with broken windows and doors, walls stripped for wire and pipe, and garbage strewn about the site.
 Only 10 of the original 33 buildings were still occupied.
 In December 1971, state and federal authorities agreed to demolish two of the Pruitt–Igoe buildings.
 They hoped that a gradual reduction in population and building density could improve the situation; by this time, Pruitt–Igoe had consumed $57 million, an investment which they felt could not be wholly abandoned.
 Authorities considered different possibilities for rehabilitating Pruitt–Igoe, including conversion to a low-rise neighborhood by collapsing the towers down to a few floors to reduce the density.
 After 1971, most tenants were consolidated into the Igoe section.
 Despite the impending demolition, more than $1 million was spent on renovation in the 1970s, mainly funded by grants from the federal government.

 After months of preparation, the first building was demolished with explosives on March 16, 1972.
 More buildings followed on April 21, June 9, and July 15.
 HUD announced in August 1973 their decision to demolish the rest of the complex.
 A last-minute attempt to purchase and rehabilitate a few of the buildings by a neighborhood community development corporation was rejected by HUD.
 The last tenant moved out in May 1974, and the project was fully cleared by 1976 at a total cost of $3.5 million – becoming the first major housing projects in the United States to be demolished.
 Footage of the demolition was featured in the film Koyaanisqatsi.